This is the last write up on the topic, and it's much simplier:

 Sodium chloride (NaCl) 1.15%

-It is highly recommended if you're going to use bread flour because of its wet gluten content you will need a high alkaline solution.
-This is why kansui powder is used, it has a ph of 11.
-If Kansui is not avaliable, use baking powder with lye water.
-If no lye water is around then use 1% of total mixture in sodium carbonate.
-If you're using a lower gluten dough like (all purpose flour) then baking powder will do just fine.
-If you're using cake flour then use baking soda.
+It is recommended to use bread flour because of its higher wet gluten content compared to normal white flour.
+You will also need a small amount of alkali.
+One recommendation is to use kansui powder, due to its ph of 11.
+If kansui isn't available, the next option would be baking powder and lye water.
+If either isn't available, the next option would be to use sodium carbonate 1% of total weight flour weight (e.g. if you use 100g of flour, use 1g of sodium carbonate).
+If you're using a lower gluten dough like all-purpose flour, then baking powder will do just fine.
+If you're using cake flour, use baking soda.

 Why use alkaline solution in the first place?!